saser/dotfiles/README.md

+# NOTE: this README is out of date.
+Actually most of it is irrelevant.
+The relevant dotfiles are based on Ansibleand currently live in the `ansible/` directory.
+Go there instead if you are interested.

+---

 # Dotfiles
 These are my dotfiles and other settings files that I use for my daily use.
 They are intended to be used on Arch Linux, but should probably work on most Linux systems.